s110l/laravel-geoip-world-cities/README.md

 This package simply loads the data provided in `worldcitiespop.txt.gz` file by [MaxMind](https://www.maxmind.com/) into a database and provides a `City` model to query the table.

+The regions downloaded from http://www.maxmind.com/download/geoip/misc/region_codes.csv and the IDs are compatible with `region` field in `cities` table.

 ## Before installing

 If you are looking for the Laravel 4 version, take a look [Branch 1.0](https://github.com/s110l/laravel-geoip-world-cities/tree/1.0).